chuanconggao/extratools/docs/functions/rangetools.md

 Solves the variation of the [set cover problem](https://en.wikipedia.org/wiki/Set_cover_problem) by covering the universe range `whole` as best as possible, using a subset of the covering ranges `covered`.

+!!! warning
-- This is an approximate algorithm, which means the returned result is not always the best.
+    This is an approximate algorithm, which means the returned result is not always the best.

 ``` python
 list(rangecover(